Michael Sacks

 Working Papers

-Reimbursing Consumers' Switching Costs in Network Industries (NET Institute Working Paper #16-13, with Jiawei Chen, under review).
+Reimbursing Consumers' Switching Costs in Network and Non-network Industries (NET Institute Working Paper #16-13, with Jiawei Chen, revise and resubmit, Journal of Economics & Management Strategy).

 Incubation and the Emergence of Identity-Based Organizations.